smitthakkar11/ivy-homes-assignment/README.md

   `src/data.js` built on the cases listed here.
 - Check the documented error codes I could not exercise with one key (403, 429).

-## Tools used

-Built with Claude Code (Claude Opus 5) as a pair: it ran the API probes and analysis scripts and wrote most of the code.
-I reviewed every finding and answer against the data before including it.